wagtail/roadmap/readability-research.md

 ## Paper 3: # Towards Techniques for Easy-to-Read Web Content

->[!info] Key facts:
+>[!NOTE]
 >Year: 2014
+>
 >Citations: 12

 *Annika Nietzio, Daniel Naber, Christian Bühler, Towards Techniques for Easy-to-Read Web Content, Procedia Computer Science, Volume 27, 2014, Pages 343-349, ISSN 1877-0509, https://doi.org/10.1016/j.procs.2014.02.038.*

+### Summary of abstract
->[!Abstract] This paper:
+This paper:
->- Compares approaches to check understandability of web content
+- Compares approaches to check understandability of web content
->- Describes a method to extend coverage of tools across multiple languages
+- Describes a method to extend coverage of tools across multiple languages

 ### Key points
 - Clear language of content as well as its structure and presentation are equally important in supporting the user in finding, understanding and using the information on the web